mvolkmann/blog/src/nushell.md

 Nushell runs in Linux, macOS, and Windows.

+It costs nothing but some disk space to try it (about 50 MB).
+You don't have to commit to making it your default shell.
+Just pop in periodically to try it and exit to return to your current shell.
+Over time you may decide you like it enough to make it your default shell.

 Color coding of commands is applied while they are typed.
 When the command is invalid, all the text is red.